Azure/azure-quickstart-templates/application-workloads/sharepoint/sharepoint-adfs/README.md

+---
+description: Create a SharePoint Subscription / 2019 / 2016 / 2013 farm with a web application set with Windows and ADFS authentication, and some path based and host-named site collections.
+It also provisions User Profiles and Apps service applications and installs claims provider LDAPCP.
+page_type: sample
+products:
+- azure
+languages:
+- json
+---
-# Azure template for SharePoint Subscription / 2019 / 2016 / 2013
+# SharePoint Subscription / 2019 / 2016 / 2013 all configured

 ## Presentation